-The enhanced Principals of Biomedical Science course provides foundational content that sets students up for success in the PLTW Biomedical Science program, high school core science classes, college, career, and beyond.
+College credits awarded if proficient score is achieved on exit exam The enhanced Principles of Biomedical Science course provides foundational content that sets students up for success in the PLTW Biomedical Science program, high school core science classes, college, career, and beyond.
 Throughout the course, students engage in real-world cases and scenarios and hands-on experiences that allow them to develop proficiency in laboratory and clinical skills using real equipment.
 From design and data analysis to outbreaks, clinical empathy, health promotion and more, students explore the vast range of careers in biomedical sciences.
-They develop not just technical skills, but also in-demand, transportable skills - including problem solving, critical and creative thinking, communication, collaboration, and ethical reasoning - that they need to thrive in life and career.
+They develop not just technical skills, but also in- demand, transportable skills - including problem solving, critical and creative thinking, communication, collaboration, and ethical reasoning - that they need to thrive in life and career.

-...0404 MEDICAL INTERVENTIONS (PLTW) 1yr.,1cr.
-Students follow the life of a fictitious family as they investigate how to prevent, diagnose, and treat disease.
-Students explore how to detect and fight infection; screen and evaluate the code in human DNA; evaluate cancer treatment options; and prevail when the organs of the body begin to fail.
+Medical Interventions, 1yr.,1cr.
+PLTW 113- Rochester Institute of Technology- 3 college credits options: and prevail when the organs of the body begin to fail.
 Through real-world cases, students are exposed to a range of interventions related to immunology, surgery, genetics, pharmacology, medical devices, and diagnostics.